-Another example is QNAME minimization [26], which is an experimental DNS extension that increases the privacy of the DNS protocol by reducing the amount of information that resolvers send to name servers.
-For example, to resolve "domain.example", a resolver with QNAME minimization sends a query for ".example" to the root and a subsequent query for "domain.example" to the name servers of .example.
+Another example is QNAME minimization [29], which is an experimental DNS extension that increases the privacy of the DNS protocol by reducing the amount of information that resolvers send to name servers .
+For example, to resolve "domain.example", a resolver with QNAME minimization sends a query for "example" to the root and a subsequent query for "domain.example" to the name servers of example.
 Without QNAME minimization, the resolver would send a query for "domain.example" to both.

 A side effect of QNAME minimization is that it reduces the number of queries on the root for non-existing TLDs (invalid queries).
-This is because with QNAME minimization a resolver only needs to send a query for ".example" to the root to learn that .example does not exist and can authoritatively answer NXDOMAIN for subsequent queries to SLDs.
-Without QNAME minimization, it would only learn that individual domains with the .example TLD do not exist (such as "domain.example") and as a result would send a query to the root for each request to resolve a .example domain name.
+This is because with QNAME minimization a resolver only needs to send a query for ".example" to the root to learn that .example does not exist and can authoritatively answer NXDOMAIN for subsequent queries to second-level domains.
+Without QNAME minimization, it would only learn that individual domains with the .example TLD do not exist (such as "domain.example") and as a result would send a query to the root for each .example second-level domain request.